bborysenko/zabbix-slack-alertscript/README.md

 ```
 {TRIGGER.SEVERITY} :: {HOST.NAME1} :: {TRIGGER.NAME} :: https://zabbix.site.tld/tr_events.php?triggerid={TRIGGER.ID}&eventid={EVENT.ID} :: https://zabbix.site.tld/acknow.php?eventid={EVENT.ID}&triggerid={TRIGGER.ID}&backurl=dashboard.php
 ```
-' :: ' is used as a delimiter but also keeps the string readable in case you decide to change back to the original `slack.sh` or another script.
-If you want to change the delimiter, you'll need to update `slack_zabbix.py` as well.
-If you change the order of the macros, you'll also need to update `slack_zabbix.py` to reflect the changes.
+' :: ' is used as a delimiter but also keeps the string readable in case the fallback text is used instead of the fully formatted version.
+If you want to change the delimiter, you'll need to update `slack_zabbix.py` to match.
+If you change the order of the macros, you'll also need to update `slack_zabbix.py`, as well.

 ![zabbix action config](https://raw.githubusercontent.com/ssplatt/zabbix-slack-alertscript/master/web_assets/zabbix_action.png)